respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 provides a :ref:`preprocessing API <preprocessing-api>` as well as all the business logic necessary to retrieve and save images.

-The 'meat' of each Sizer & Filter – a.k.a what actually modifies the original image – takes place within the ``process_image`` method which all subclasses must define (not doing so will raise a ``NotImplementedError``).
+The 'meat' of each Sizer & Filter – what actually modifies the original image – resides within the ``process_image`` method which all subclasses must define (not doing so will raise a ``NotImplementedError``).
 Sizers and Filters expect slightly different keyword arguments (Sizers required ``width`` and ``height``, for